tomlhennessy/neetcode-problems/1-arrays-and-hashing/20-majority-element-ii/notes.md

-# Problem Restate:
+# Problem Restate
-Return the integers in the nums array that account for more than a third of the array
+Return all elements appearing more than **[n/3] times** (0-2 answers)

-# Key Design question:
+# Key Design Question
-There can only ever be a max of two candidates as together they would make up over two thirds of the array.
-We can select the majority candidates and then validate their count using an extension of Boyer-Moore's voting algorithm.
+How to get it in O(n) time, O(1) space?
+- Use Boyer-Moore (n/3) variant:
+  • Keep two candidates and counts
+  • Single pass to select candidates by cancelling triples
+  • Second pass to verify counts

+# Why it Works
+Every time you see three different numbers, they can't all be > n/3; cancelling keeps potential majorities alive while non-majorities vanish.

-# Complexities:
+# Complexities
-time complexity: O(n)
+Time: O(n) (two passes)
-space complexity: O(1)
+Space: O(1)

-# What I learned:
+# What I Learned
-- Integer must be used for null types and `.equals` can be used as a safer option than `==`
+- For threshold > n/k, you need k-1 candidates
+- Verification pass is mandatory; selection doesn't guarantee frequency
+- Guard against `cand1 == cand2` when adding results

-# Mistakes Made:
+# Mistakes to Avoid
-- forgetting to do null checks
+- Returning candidates without verification
-- forgetting to reset to `count = 1` when selecting a new candidate
+- Forgetting to reset counts before verification
+- Using same initial value for both candidates (make them distinct or rely on counts)